S3-working-group/s3-practical-guide/content/src/patterns/enablers-of-co-creation/artful-participation.md

 -   How can I support myself and others to participate more artfully?
 -   Where are my interactions with others unhelpful or ineffective?
--   Which agreements do I find hard to keep?
+-   Which policies do I find hard to adhere to?
 What can I do to address this?
--   What skills can I develop, that would support me to participate more artfully?
+-   What skills can I develop that would support me to participate more artfully?
 -   What would artful participation mean in relation to:
     -   my daily activities?
     -   collaboration and interaction with others?